-Anne Bonny (or Bonney) (1700?-1782?) – This famous lady pirate known for her violent temper and ferocious fighting, operated in the Caribbean, along with the likes of “Calico Jack” Rackham and fellow lady pirate, Mary Read.
+Anne Bonny (or Bonney) was a famous lady pirate known for her violent temper and ferocious fighting, operated in the Caribbean, along with the likes of “Calico Jack” Rackham and fellow lady pirate, Mary Read.

 As a teenager, Anne was described as having red hair and was considered a “good catch”, but she also had a temper and was said to have stabbed a servant girl with a table knife at the age of 13.
 Though she was considered a highly eligible wife for many men and her father had betrothed her to a local man, Anne resisted.
 Instead, she eloped with a poor sailor at the age of 16, who also happened to be a small-time pirate.
 Named James Bonny, legend has it that he hoped to eventually come into possession of his father-in-law’s estate, but that would never happen because Anne was disowned by her father after marrying James.

 Sometime between 1714 and 1718, she and James Bonny moved to Nassau, on New Providence Island in the Bahamas, which was known as a sanctuary for English pirates, so much so, it was called the Republic of Pirates.
 There, many of the residents received a King’s Pardon for having evaded the law.
 When Governor Woodes Rogers arrived in the summer of 1718, James Bonny became a pirate informant for the governor in exchange for a pardon for his past illegal endeavors.

 While in the Bahamas, Anne Bonny began mingling with pirates in the local taverns, where she met John “Calico Jack” Rackham, the former captain of a pirate ship.
 Disenchanted by her marriage, she became involved with Rackham who offered to pay her husband to divorce her — a common practice at the time — but James Bonny refused.